FUNCTIONAL ANALYSIS AND PARTIAL DIFFERENTIAL EQUATIONS - 2022/3

 Thus, the summative assessment for this module consists of:

-One two hour examination (three of four best answers contribute to exam mark) at the end of Semester 1; worth 75% module mark.
+One examination at the end of the semester; worth 80% module mark.

 Formative assessment and feedback